ElektraInitiative/libelektra/src/plugins/default-value-calculation/README.md

 ## Description

 The plugin can be used to calculate or use values which it fetches from others keys.
+The associated metadata is `calculate/default` and is a DSL.
 Basically the functionality can be splitted into three components:

 1. Getting the value of other keys